benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="data_dict" type="dict">

-A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary of `key-value` pairs consisting of `x` and `y` coordinate attributes.
+A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary with `x` and `y` key-value pairs.
 The coordinates must be in a projected coordinate system matching that of the [`Network_Layer`](http://localhost:8080/cityseer/metrics/networks.html#network-layer) to which the data will be assigned.

 ```python